andlzanon/semantic-bot-recommender/README.md

     producer
     production company
     director of photography
-    main subject
     film editor
-    costume designer
-    award received
-    nominated for
-    performer
-    part of the series
-    voice actor
-    creator

-    From which one are you interested in exploring today? main subject
+    From which one are you interested in exploring today? director

-    These are the favorites along the characteristic: revenge
+    These are the favorites along the characteristic:
-    terrorism
-    dysfunctional family
-    serial killer
-    supernatural
-    time travel
-    World War II
-    aviation
-    incest
-    suicide
+    Steven Soderbergh
+    Woody Allen
+    Ridley Scott
+    Steven Spielberg
+    Clint Eastwood
+    Shawn Levy
+    Robert Rodriguez
+    Brett Ratner
+    Martin Scorsese
+    Dennis Dugan
+    Next Page ->
     Which one are you looking for in one of these?
-    World War II
+Type "Next Page" or  "Previous Page"  to see more properties Martin Scorsese

+    Based on your current preferences, this Not Rated rated movie may be suited for you:
+    "George Harrison: Living in the Material World" Because it has these properties that are relevant to you:
+    1) director - Martin Scorsese
+    Did you like the recommendation, didn't like the recommendation or have you already watched the movie? (yes/no/watched) no

     Which of these properties do you like the most?
-Type the number of the preferred attribute or answer "no" if you like none
+Type the number of the preferred attribute or type "Next Page" or  "Previous Page"  to see more properties and "Recommend" to suggest a movie
-    1) cast member - Samuel L. Jackson
+    1) genre - drama
-    2) cast member - Brad Pitt
+    2) genre - comedy film
-    3) cast member - Thomas Kretschmann
+    3) genre - documentary film
-    4) screenwriter - Ronald Harwood
+    4) cast member - Elia Kazan
-    5) cast member - Stanley Tucci
+    5) cast member - Ben Kingsley
-    2
+    Recommend
+    Next Page ->
+    1

     Which of these properties do you like the most?
-Type the number of the preferred attribute or answer "no" if you like none
+Type the number of the preferred attribute or type "Next Page" or  "Previous Page"  to see more properties and "Recommend" to suggest a movie
-    1) cast member - Samuel L. Jackson
+    1) genre - comedy film
-    2) cast member - Cate Blanchett
+    2) cast member - Ben Kingsley
-    3) cast member - Shia LaBeouf
+    3) cast member - Mark Ruffalo
-    4) cast member - Tilda Swinton
+    4) cast member - Leonardo DiCaprio
-    5) genre - drama
+    5) cast member - Jonah Hill
-    5
+    Recommend
+    Next Page ->
+    4

-    Based on your current preferences, this movie may be suited for you:
+    Based on your current preferences, this R rated movie may be suited for you:
-    "Inglourious Basterds"
+    "The Wolf of Wall Street"
     Because it has these properties that are relevant to you:
-    1) main subject - World War II
+    1) director - Martin Scorsese
-    2) cast member - Brad Pitt
+    2) genre - drama
-    3) genre - drama
+    3) cast member - Leonardo DiCaprio
     Did you like the recommendation, didn't like the recommendation or have you already watched the movie? (yes/no/watched) watched

+    Based on your current preferences, this R rated movie may be suited for you:
+    "Shutter Island"
+    Because it has these properties that are relevant to you:
+    1) director - Martin Scorsese
+    2) genre - drama
+    3) cast member - Leonardo DiCaprio
+    Did you like the recommendation, didn't like the recommendation or have you already watched the movie? (yes/no/watched) watched

     Which of these properties do you like the most?
-Type the number of the preferred attribute or answer "no" if you like none
+Type the number of the preferred attribute or type "Next Page" or  "Previous Page"  to see more properties and "Recommend" to suggest a movie
-    1) cast member - Cate Blanchett
+    1) cast member - Matt Damon
-    2) cast member - Shia LaBeouf
+    2) cast member - Liam Neeson
-    3) cast member - Tilda Swinton
+    3) cast member - Willem Dafoe
-    4) award received - National Board of Review: Top Ten Films
+    4) cast member - Brendan Gleeson
-    5) cast member - Jason Isaacs
+    5) cast member - Jim Broadbent
-    4
+    Recommend
+    Next Page ->
+    2

-    Based on your current preferences, this movie may be suited for you:
+    Based on your current preferences, this R rated movie may be suited for you:
-    "Fury"
+    "Gangs of New York"
     Because it has these properties that are relevant to you:
-    1) main subject - World War II
+    1) director - Martin Scorsese
-    2) cast member - Brad Pitt
+    2) genre - drama
-    3) genre - drama
+    3) cast member - Leonardo DiCaprio
-    4) award received - National Board of Review: Top Ten Films Did you like the recommendation, didn't like the recommendation or have you already watched the movie? (yes/no/watched) watched

-    Based on your current preferences, this movie may be suited for you:
-    "The Curious Case of Benjamin Button"
-    Because it has these properties that are relevant to you:
-    1) main subject - World War II
-    2) cast member - Brad Pitt
+    4) cast member - Liam Neeson
-    3) genre - drama
-    4) award received - National Board of Review: Top Ten Films Did you like the recommendation, didn't like the recommendation or have you already watched the movie? (yes/no/watched) yes
+    Did you like the recommendation, didn't like the recommendation or have you already watched the movie? (yes/no/watched) yes

-    Have a good time watching the movie "The Curious Case of Benjamin Button".
+    Have a good time watching the movie "Gangs of New York".
 Please come again!